vmware-tanzu/community-edition/addons/packages/external-dns/0.8.0/test/README.md

 To run the `external-dns` end-to-end tests you need:

-* A TCE cluster and the cluster needs to be the current-context.
+* A Tanzu Community Edition cluster and the cluster needs to be the current-context.
 * The cluster supports Service type `LoadBalancer`.
 * The `external-dns.community.tanzu.vmware.com` Package must exist on the cluster so it can be installed by the test.